ojkelly/paranoidmode.com/pgp.md

 ### Benefits and Threats

-Symmetric encryption has it's benefits, but it also has threats that prevent it usage in all cases.
+Symmetric encryption has its benefits, but it also has threats that prevent its usage in all cases.

 Symmetric encryption is fast, much faster than asymmetric encryption.